hirememorey/resilience-basketball/README.md

 **Goal:** Identify players who consistently perform better than expected in the playoffs, and explain *why* using mechanistic insights.

-**Current Status & Key Insight (V2)**
+**Current Status & Key Insight (V3)**

 The project has successfully developed a "Stylistic Stress Test" to predict Playoff Archetypes using only Regular Season data.

-- **`V2 Predictive Model`**: An XGBoost Classifier that achieves **50.5% accuracy** in predicting a player's Playoff Archetype (King, Bulldozer, Sniper, Victim) based on two Regular Season "Stress Vectors":
+- **`V3 Predictive Model`**: An XGBoost Classifier that achieves **53.5% accuracy** in predicting a player's Playoff Archetype (King, Bulldozer, Sniper, Victim) based on three Regular Season "Stress Vectors":
     1.  **Creation Vector**: Measures a player's efficiency drop-off when forced to create their own shot (e.g., stats on 3+ dribbles vs. 0 dribbles).
     2.  **Leverage Vector**: Measures how a player's efficiency and usage scale in clutch situations.
+    3.  **Pressure Vector (NEW)**: Measures a player's willingness to take tight shots (`Pressure Appetite`) and their efficiency on them (`Pressure Resilience`).
+This solved the "Shaq Problem" (Dominant Rigidity).

 - **`The "Plasticity" Pivot (The Sloan Alpha)`**: Initial plans to add a "Context Vector" (performance vs. top defenses) were superseded by a more powerful insight.
 A pilot study and subsequent model run have validated that **Spatial Rigidity** is the key missing variable.
-Our V3 model, incorporating these features, achieved **52.5% accuracy**, a notable improvement from the baseline.

-## Next Developer Mission: Break 60% Accuracy
+## Next Developer Mission: The Last Mile to 60% Accuracy

 The theoretical breakthrough is complete.
-The path to >60% accuracy is now one of systematic machine learning refinement.
-Your mission is to take the V3 model and elevate it.
+The path to >60% accuracy is now one of targeted feature engineering and data expansion.
+Your mission is to take the V3 model and elevate it to "Oracle" status.

-This involves three primary tasks:
+This involves two primary tasks:
-1.  **Hyperparameter Tuning**: The current XGBoost model uses a default configuration.
-Systematically tune the model's hyperparameters (`n_estimators`, `max_depth`, `learning_rate`, etc.) to maximize performance.
-2.  **Feature Interaction Engineering**: Create new, more powerful features by combining the existing vectors.
-For example, an `ADAPTABILITY_SCORE` (`CREATION_VOLUME_RATIO` * `SPATIAL_VARIANCE_DELTA`) could explicitly reward players who diversify their shot profile under a heavy creation burden.
+1.  **Implement the "Physicality" Vector**: We are currently missing a measure of "Force."
+Implement a **Free Throw Rate Resilience** metric to proxy for a player's ability to physically impose their will on a defense.
-3.  **Expand the Dataset**: The current model is trained on five seasons.
-Expand the data collection pipeline to include more historical seasons (e.g., back to 2015-16) to provide the model with more data to learn from.
+2.  **Expand the Dataset**: The current model is trained on five seasons (2019-2024).
+Expand the data collection pipeline to include historical seasons back to **2015-16**.
+Machine Learning needs more examples of "Kings" (rare events) to learn robust patterns.

 This is the core work required to prepare the analysis for the Sloan paper.